SBA 7(a) and SBA Community Advantage Loans

 - Term: Up to 10 years for general funding; up to 25 years for real estate purchases

 If you believe in your idea and your plan, but do not currently meet bank loan requirements, you may be a candidate for a 7(a) or Community Advantage loan.
 Here are some general things to keep in mind before deciding to apply.
-If you meet some of all of the criteria, you are a good candidate for the program:
+If you meet some or all of these SBA loan requirements, you are a good candidate for the program:

 - You have positive historic or projected cash flow

-- You have positive net worth or available equity to contribute to your business
+- You have a positive net worth or available equity to contribute to your business

 - You have business assets or real estate to pledge as collateral